aigrapa/ECM-fiber-graph/Readme.md

 ## Description

-The ECM-fiber-graph MATLAB GUI can be used to achieve a 2D graph-based representation of fiber networks such as extracellular matrix (ECM) proteins (e.g. cellular fibronectin).
-It can additionally compute meaningful fiber features using graphs and morphological skeletons, as well as derive parametric maps for subsequent (statistical) analyses.
+The ECM-fiber-graph MATLAB GUI can be used to derive a 2D graph-based representation of fiber networks such as extracellular matrix (ECM) proteins (e.g. cellular fibronectin).
+It can additionally produce various fiber features using graphs and morphological skeletons, as well as derive parametric maps for subsequent (statistical) analyses.

 ## Documentation